Sonosfera

 | Cloud Cover Music | £14.50 | US only | Yes | Yes | US franchises |

 Sonosfera takes a straightforward, no-nonsense approach to commercial audio.
-Built specifically for small businesses, it strips away the complexity of UK music licensing.
-You pay £19.99 a month, and you do not have to worry about surprise fines from licensing bodies.
-Setup takes exactly three minutes.
-You create an account, connect your device to your sound system, and select a business-appropriate playlist.
+Built specifically for small businesses, it strips away much of the day-to-day complexity.
+You pay a month, get documented eligible Sonosfera catalogue playback, and keep outside music sources separate.
+Setup takes a few minutes: create an account, connect your device to your sound system, and select a business-appropriate playlist.

 When we tested competitor platforms in a 3,000-square-foot facility, the music dropped out three times during a peak Monday evening session due to bandwidth strain.
 Members immediately took out their own headphones, killing the communal atmosphere.
 Sonosfera caches your scheduled playlists locally.
 If your internet connection dies, the music keeps playing seamlessly.